What is thyroid disease?

 Thyroid dysfunction and menopause

 Thyroid problems are very common, especially in women around the time of the menopause.
 The most common type of thyroid problem is underactivity of the gland (hypothyroidism).
-In this disorder the thyroid gland is not able to manufacture sufficient amounts of thyroid hormone.
+In this disorder, the thyroid gland is not able to manufacture sufficient amounts of thyroid hormone.
 Thyroid hormone controls the metabolic rate of the body, speeding up the rate at which the cells convert food energy into physical energy.

 How toxins affect the thyroid gland

-Tests of the Thyroid Gland
+Tests of the thyroid gland

-Diagnose an underactive thyroid (hypothyroidism) and an over active thyroid (hyperthyroidism).
-Evaluate thyroid gland activity.
-Monitor the response to thyroid therapy.
-These tests include the thyroid stimulating hormone test (TSH), the thyroxine test (T4), the triiodothyronine test (T3).
+Thyroid function tests are used to diagnose an underactive thyroid (hypothyroidism) and an overactive thyroid (hyperthyroidism) and monitor the response to thyroid therapy.
+These tests include the thyroid stimulating hormone test (TSH), the thyroxine test (free T4), the triiodothyronine test (free T3).
 The blood tests for thyroid gland function should ideally measure the following three hormones –

 |Thyroid Stimulating Hormone (TSH)||0.5 to 4.0 mU/L|

-Free T 4 9.0 to 24.0 pmol/L or 4-11 ug/dl|
+|Free T4||9.0 to 24.0 pmol/L or 4-11 ug/dl|

-Free T 3 2.2 to 5.4 pmol/L or 110-230|
+|Free T3||2.2 to 5.4 pmol/L or 110-230|

 Abnormal thyroid function results may be due to:

-- Acute thyroiditis (inflammation of the thyroid gland)
+- Acute thyroiditis (inflammation of the thyroid gland).

-- Thyrotoxicosis (acute severe elevation of thyroid hormones)
+- Thyrotoxicosis (acute severe elevation of thyroid hormones).

-- A tumor (benign or malignant) within the thyroid gland that produces large amounts of thyroid hormone (toxic thyroid adenoma)
+- A tumor (benign or malignant) within the thyroid gland that produces large amounts of thyroid hormone (toxic thyroid adenoma).

-- Thyroid failure in infants (cretinism)
+- Thyroid failure in infants (cretinism).

-- Underactivity of the thyroid gland (Hypothyroidism)
+- Underactivity of the thyroid gland (hypothyroidism).

-- Overactivity of the thyroid gland (Hyperthyroidism)
+- Overactivity of the thyroid gland (hyperthyroidism).

-- Endemic deficiency of minerals such as iodine and selenium
+- Endemic deficiency of minerals such as iodine and selenium.

-- Viral infection of the thyroid gland
+- Viral infection of the thyroid gland.

 - Medications such as Heparin, Heroin, Lithium, Phenytoin, Estrogen therapy, Propranolol, Oral contraceptives, Anabolic steroid drugs or male hormones.